 - Does the College of Europe offer Ph.D. courses or distance learning?
 Can I study at the College of Europe only for one semester?

 No. The College of Europe is a postgraduate institute offering European studies in politics and governance, economics, law and international relations and diplomacy (Brugge) and interdisciplinary Studies (Natolin).
 All students have to be registered for the whole academic year.
-Please note that the Development Office offers short courses and distance learning.
+Please note that the Executive Education, Training & Projects offers short courses and distance learning.

 - When does the academic year start/end?